 The phytocannabinoids found in cannabis are able to bind to these receptors to help mediate pain and fight inflammation.
 There is also some experimental evidence that cannabis can help treat the fatigue associated with arthritis.

 While most of the current research supporting these findings are conducted with animal studies, more research is popping up using human subjects.
-A 2006 study involving 58 arthritis patients discovered a significant analgesic effect using
+A 2006 study involving 58 arthritis patients discovered a significant analgesic effect using cannabis based medicine to treat rheumatoid arthritis.
+In this particular case, researchers chose to administer equal amounts of THC and CBD to reflect the proportions of cannabinoids that would have been used historically to treat pain.

 Additionally, there is a study underway with an estimated completion time of July 2019 that has recruited Canadians suffering from OA.
-This research effort will explore the benefits of treating arthritis with
+This research effort will explore the benefits of treating arthritis with vapourized cannabinoids, and will help determine patient preferences and observe functional outcomes of this treatment option.

 Could Medical Cannabis Help your Arthritis Symptoms?